Police: 15-year-old boy stabbed at Bronx subway turnstile

-NEW YORK (AP) - A 15-year-old boy was slashed in the elbow and stabbed in the chest during a confrontation at a Bronx subway station, New York City police said.
+NEW YORK (AP) - New York City police say a 15-year-old boy was slashed in the elbow and stabbed in the chest during a confrontation at a Bronx subway station.

-Police released surveillance photos and video Monday of six people being sought as suspects in the attack, which happened around 11:15 p.m.
+Police on Monday released surveillance photos and video of six people being sought as suspects in the attack, which happened around 11:15 p.m.
 Saturday at the 149th Street–Grand Concourse station.

 The suspects were described as males in their late teens and early 20s.